KMichaylov/Master-Thesis-Repository/README.md

 * [javapers](https://github.com/rsatrioadi/javapers)
 * [bubbleTea 2.0](https://github.com/rsatrioadi/bubbletea-v2)

-## Link to thesis
+## Final thesis
-TODO, once available online
+The final variant of the thesis is attached in the current repository.